MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 ### No data available

-Charts in Windows Admin Center for Hyper-Converged Infrastructure are powered by performance history.
+Many charts in Windows Admin Center are powered by performance history.

 ![No data available](media/performance-history/no-data-available.png)